Z-xou/U-Net/README.md

 The maps for the *mask_input* are also 128x128-sized images, where each pixel represents the angles of the rotated figures or 0 if there is no rectangle, so there are 181 classes.

 In the *training dataset* there are 10-90 such figures (rectangle, ellipse) with a step of 10.
-By alternating the sizes, shapes of the figures in the training dataset, the performance of our model also changes.
+By alternating the sizes, shapes of the figures in the training dataset, the performance of the model also changes.

 Sometimes, the *test dataset* requires data preprocessing - as to scale the values in the image for the proper format, change the image sizes, turn fits files into png format an etc.